tommiport5/midiman/README.md

 ## DEVELOPERS

 Contributions are welcome!
 Clone the project from https://github.com/tommiport5/midiman.git and add the code for your synthesizer in a new branch.

+## HISTORY
+1. 0.8.0 Basic functionality
+1. 0.8.1 Improvements for  access virus: Add the multipatches, display the overlapping patches 6x.